 If you’re looking to unmask an anonymous individual for the purposes of a defamation lawsuit, hire a libel lawyer with experience tracking down unknowns.

-If you are looking to sue the creator of a Facebook group for defamation, Kelly Warner law is here to help.
+If you want to sue the creator of a Facebook group for defamation, Kelly Warner law can answer your questions.
 Contact us to begin the conversation.

-RipOffReport, Yelp and other niche market review sites are Internet staples.
-And while review websites can sometimes present a problem for businesses, they can also serve as great advertising tool.
+Jerk.com, RipOffReport, Yelp, and other niche review sites are now Internet staples.
+And while review websites can sometimes present a problem for businesses, they can also serve as great advertising tools.
 Sure, a surly customer could sully your reputation for a stint, but more often than not, happy customers share glowing testimonials, which helps boost business.

 A New Type Of Online Review Site (It’s Now Getting Personal)

-At around the time social media started to take hold, a new type of “review site” grew in popularity.
-People got bored with rating products and services.
-So, they gravitated to new types of review sites – ones where users “reviewed” each other.
-In fact, if you believe Aaron Sorkin’s Facebook creation myth, a crude version of a “Hot or Not” site was the genesis of Zuckerburg’s now ubiquitous online hangout.
+When social media started to flourish, a new type of “review site” became popular.
+People grew bored with rating products and services, and moved on to rating each other.
+In fact, if you believe Aaron Sorkin’s creation myth, a crude “Hot or Not” site birthed Zuckerburg’s now ubiquitous online hangout, Facebook.

 But like Internet laws, Jerk.com has evolved.
 Most notably, the social media site says they now adhere to DMCA takedown procedures.
-Moreover, “Remove” is the second item on their website menu – which, if clicked, takes you to a pay for removal portal of which Al Capone would be proud.
+Moreover, “Remove” is the second item on their website menu – which, if clicked, takes you to a pay for removal portal.

 Jerk.com Lawsuits & Detractors

 As you’d imagine, since its inception, Jerk.com has had its fair share of detractors.
 But what recently caught officials’ attention were allegations that Jerk, LLC wasn’t following COPPA regulations.
-COPPA – The Children’s Online Privacy Protection Act – is a strict law that aims to safeguard the personally identifiable information of all citizens aged 13 and under.
+COPPA – The Children’s Online Privacy Protection Act – is a strict law that vouchsafes personally identifiable information of minors aged 13 and under.
 COPPA violation fees are steep and the FTC is always on the hunt for violators.

-After the FTC investigation was underway, material surfaced which raised the question: was COPPA the only issue of concern, or did Jerk.com’s profile generation methods also skirt the law?
+During the FTC investigation material surfaced that raised the question: Did Jerk.com’s profile generation methods also skirt the law?

-This April, the FTC denied Jerk, LLC’s motion to quash a civil investigative demand which focused on the company’s site, Jerk.com.
-As a result, the FTC will continue to investigate the website’s content generation methods as they relate to the PII of minors and profile creation.
+This April, the FTC denied Jerk, LLC’s motion to quash a civil investigative demand.
+As a result, the FTC will continue to investigate the website’s content generation methods.

 Are you dealing with an online defamation issue?
 A COPPA issue?
 If yes, get in touch.
 Kelly Warner is a full service defamation and Internet law legal practice.
 We’ve helped many others and can do the same for you.

-Is it unlawful to retweet a defamatory statement?
+Is it legal to retweet a defamatory statement?
 Is it OK to mention a libelous article on social media?
 A California judge ruled on the issue.
-Her decision: discussing potentially defamatory articles on social media doesn’t mean you will be held liable for libel.
-You can be; but not always.
+Her decision: Discussing potentially defamatory articles on social media doesn’t necessarily mean you’ll be held liable for libel.

 Case Study: Are You Liable For Retweeting A Defamatory Post?

-According to reports, on September 13, 2011, Devin Ebanks – a forward for the Los Angeles Lakers – left a club with a woman.
-Later that night, the woman was in contact with law enforcement officials; she claimed Ebanks raped her; he insisted that they never had sex.
+On September 13, 2011, Los Angeles Laker Devin Ebanks left a club with a woman.
+Later that night, the woman contacted law enforcement officials; she claimed Ebanks raped her; he insisted they never had sex.

 The night of the incident, the woman filed a rape complaint against Ebanks, and the police opened an investigation.
-After several days, TMZ reported that the police completed an investigation and cleared Ebanks.
+After several days, TMZ reported that the police cleared Ebanks.
 According to the gossip website, law enforcement officials didn’t find evidence of “foreign DNA” on the accuser.
-Plus, reports surfaced that the claimant had allegedly made unfounded sexually related claims against other professional athletes.
+Reports also surfaced that the claimant had allegedly made unfounded sexually related claims against other professional athletes.